thomas-lehmann-private/codevinci/docs/command-line-usage.md

   for entire Python projects.

 Options:
-  --help  Show this message and exit.
+  --version  print version of this tool (and library) --help     Show this message and exit.

 Commands:
   design  Generate diagram from Python code.